crim-ca/stac-populator/README.md

 It can also be used to export data from an existing STAC API or catalog to files on disk.
 These can then later be used to populate a STAC API with the `DirectoryLoader` implementation.

+It can also be used to update a STAC collection's extents and/or summaries based on the STAC items that already are part of the collection.
+It does this by iterating through the items in the collection and updating the relevant collection properties accordingly.

 ## Framework

 The framework is centered around a Python Abstract Base Class: `STACpopulatorBase` that implements all the logic